 The tutor will direct the group, playing along with the whole class (either with the students' line or an

 accompaniment) or listening to individuals play.
 We discuss technical points and try them out either as a group or individually.
-You will benefit most if you can practise and play at home 4 or 5 times a week for at least 50 minutes.
+You will benefit most if you can practise at least 5 times a week for at least 50 minutes per day.

 Are there any other costs?
 Is there anything I need to bring?